Government has responsibility to look at genetic technology laws: James Shaw

 Climate Change Minister James Shaw says the Government needs to take a look New Zealand's genetic modification laws in the wake of a major report on emissions.

-It's a claim that could ignite debate within his party his Green Party, which has a history of fiercely opposing genetic modification.
+It's a claim that could ignite debate within his Green Party, which has a history of fiercely opposing genetic modification.

 The Government's Interim Climate Change Committee this week raised prohibitive New Zealand regulations around genetics as a potential obstruction to lowering emissions on farms.